Adrian Feint: Flower Paintings

-In 1939 an exhibition of Feint's oil paintings and sketches at the Grosvenor Galleries served as an introduction to a new phase in his artistic career.
-The exhibition noted the crossover from woodcuts and drawings to oils.
-A newspaper review of the time referred to the imaginative realisation of hibiscus and lantana, the overwhelming opulence of colour, “saved from coarseness by the exquisite delicacy of the textures.”
+In 1939 an exhibition of Feint's oil paintings and sketches at the Grosvenor Galleries introduced a new phase in his artistic career, from woodcuts and drawings to oils.
+A newspaper review of the time referred to the imaginative depiction of hibiscus and lantana, the overwhelming opulence of colour, "saved from coarseness by the exquisite delicacy of the textures".

 In the same year Feint was selected to paint a large mural for the Australian Pavilion at the New Zealand Centennial Exhibition in Wellington.
 Feint produced his design of Australian birds, accompanied by other prominent artists Frank Hinder, Douglas Annand, and William Dobell.

 Feint's still life and landscapes, painted in the English decorative style, received critical acclaim through the 1940s and 1950s.
 This creativity was brought into focus with Adrian Feint: flower paintings, edited and published by Sydney Ure Smith in 1948.
 Galleries across Australia hold examples of Feint's work, including many still life flower paintings produced during these decades.
-The Art Gallery of New South Wales holds forty five of his works, including a number of his floral depictions displaying almost surreal images of refined floral pieces combined with hand-made objects.’Flowers in Sunlight’ exemplifies such a work.
-A contemporary of Feint, the artist Douglas Dundas described his works as ‘flower arrangements, meticulously designed, superbly painted, and set in a related environment of time and space.’
+The Art Gallery of New South Wales holds forty five of his works, including almost surreal paintings of flowers with hand-made objects.
+Flowers in Sunlight is such a work.
+A contemporary of Feint, the artist Douglas Dundas described his works as 'flower arrangements, meticulously designed, superbly painted, and set in a related environment of time and space'.